frimtec/hass-compal-wifi/README.md

 ---- | ------ | -----------
 `state` | `on` or `off` | Switch state.
 `switch_progress` | `on`, `off` or `error` | Whether a swich change is in progress or not or `error` if the last switch operation was faulty.

+## Integration
+The integration with the compal modem is done using [compal-wifi-switch](https://github.com/frimtec/compal-wifi-switch).